TSunOrganization/TSun-Veo3-prompt-generator/README.md

     - Create a file named `.env.local` in the root of the project.
     - Add your Google Gemini API key to this file:
       ```
+      VITE_API_KEY="YOUR_GEMINI_API_KEY"
+      ```
+    - **Important**: To run locally with `npm run dev`, you must also add your key to a `.env` file for the Vercel CLI to pick it up for the serverless function:
+      ```
       API_KEY="YOUR_GEMINI_API_KEY"
       ```

 4.  **Run the development server:**
-    - Use the Vercel CLI to start the local server.
-This will run your frontend and correctly handle the serverless function in the `/api` directory.
+    - Use the Vercel CLI (recommended) to run both frontend and backend.
+If you don't have it, install with `npm i -g vercel`.
     ```bash
     vercel dev
     ```
-    - The server will typically start on `http://localhost:3000`.
+    - The server will start on `http://localhost:3000`.

 ---

 ## ☁️ Deployment to Vercel

-Deploying this application is simple and highly recommended via Vercel.
+Deploying this application is simple with Vercel.

 1.  **Push to a Git Repository:**
-    - Create a new repository on [GitHub](https://github.com/), GitLab, or Bitbucket.
+    - Push your project code to a new or existing repository on GitHub, GitLab, or Bitbucket.
-    - Push your project code to the new repository.

 2.  **Import Project in Vercel:**
-    - Log in to your Vercel account.
-    - Click "Add New..." -> "Project".
+    - In your Vercel dashboard, click "Add New..." -> "Project".
-    - Import the Git repository you just created.
+    - Import the Git repository.
+Vercel will automatically detect that it's a Vite project.

 3.  **Configure Environment Variables:**
     - In your Vercel project's settings, go to the **Environment Variables** section.